All Episodes

 I love the hand of God.

-Uh I don't take any glee in this.
+I don't take any glee in this.

-I I just don't.
+I just don't.

 If it didn't happen, I hope that justice is served.

-I've given look, I've given you all the high-profile cases that have impacted my life.
+Look, I've given you all the high-profile cases that have impacted my life.

-Everybody, everybody thinks they know.
+Everybody thinks they know.

-You gotta watch.
+You got to watch.

 I mean, I remember that Duke LaCrosse.

-I actually took the time in a lot of these case cases to actually not only talk to, but then go see.
+I actually took the time in a lot of these cases to actually not only talk to, but then go see.

 I went down to Florida, interviewed George Zimmerman.